-Dr Brown-Cross’s successes also encompass teaching and research.
+Dr. Brown-Cross’s successes also encompass teaching and research.
 She has taught in the traditional classroom as well as used technology in instructing PT students (entry-level to PhD) in various courses.
 Her research interests are curriculum design, cultural diversity, and post-mastectomy lymphedema management.
-She has co-authored related articles that have been published in Lymphology, Isokinetics and Exercise Science, Indian Journal of Physiotherapy and Occupational Therapy, Internet Journal of Allied Health Sciences and Practice, Home Health Care Management and Practice, and the Journal of Clin Physiol Funct Imaging.
+She has co-authored related articles that have been published in Lymphology, Isokinetics and Exercise Science, Indian Journal of Physiotherapy and Occupational Therapy, Internet Journal of Allied Health Sciences and Practice, Home Health Care Management and Practice, and the Journal of Clinical Physiological Function Imaging.
 She has presented posters and educational sessions at the American Physical Therapy Exposition, Combined Sections Meetings, the World Confederation for Physical Therapy 15th International Congress, and the Symposium on Advanced Wound Care and Medical Forum.

-Phyllis Reaves, PhD, Assistant Professor, Dr. Reaves joined the physical therapy faculty in August 2003 from the University of Florida, College of Medicine Department of Physiology and Functional Genomics where she performed cardiovascular research as well as taught human physiology, involving pharmacological effects and intervention.
+Dr. Reaves is an Assistant Professor who joined the physical therapy faculty in August 2003 from the University of Florida, College of Medicine Department of Physiology and Functional Genomics where she performed cardiovascular research as well as taught human physiology, involving pharmacological effects and intervention.
 Dr. Reaves teaching responsibilities are in the basic sciences, including anatomy & physiology, pathophysiology, and pharmacology.
 Her research interests involves the development of (1) distinct gene therapy strategies and (2) animal models of angiotensin II-dependent forms of hypertension for the long-term attenuation of high blood pressure.

-Bernard Smothers, PT., MSHA, Assistant Professor, joined the Physical therapy division in January of 2006.
+Professor Smothers is an Assistant Professor who joined the Physical therapy division in January of 2006.
 While having a variety of clinical and administrative experience, his primary work experience has been with developmental disabilities and geriatrics.
 His course responsibilities are Kinesiology, Gerontology, Integument and Wound Care, Cardiopulmonary and Exercise Physiology.
-His research interests are (1) multiple sclerosis and effective strategies to enhance function (2) exercise and immunity and (3) effective teaching strategies.
+Professor Smothers’ research interests are (1) multiple sclerosis and effective strategies to enhance function (2) exercise and immunity and (3) effective teaching strategies.

 Robert DuVall, PT, DHSc, MMSc, OCS, SCS, ATC, FAAOMPT, MTC, PCC, CSCS